cbirdlab/radBARCODER/README.md

 bash radBARCODER.bash align $REF $bamPATTERN $THREADS $PREFIX $LOCUS $POSITIONS "$mtGenPATTERN" $LONGALIGNMENT $GENBANKFASTA
 ```

-It is important to check view the alignment and edit as necessary.
+It is important to check the alignment and edit as necessary.
 I recommend [`seaview`](http://doua.prabi.fr/software/seaview) for this, but any alignment viewer will work.

 #### 5. Make network with `PopArt`